rekha-balan/cloud-cicd-and-devops/ansible-0-concepts/README.md

 Configuration file by default /etc/ansible/ansible.cfg ; read everytime playbook is run
 If you have more than one config files: ANSIBLE_CONFIG environment variable, ansible.cfg in current directory, .ansible.cfg in home directory, /etc/ansible/ansible.cfg

-Templates - definition and set of params for running an ainsible job if you want to execute same job many times.
-You can use variables to populate content in template
+Templates - definition and set of params for running an ansible job if you want to execute same job many times.
+You can use variables to populate content in template.
+Based on Jinja template mechanism.

 Handler - to handle error conditions, called at the end of each play